alex/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+Conclusion:
+The process that unfolds when typing "https://www.google.com" in your browser involves multiple intricate components working seamlessly together.
+From the DNS request to TCP/IP connections, firewalls, HTTPS/SSL encryption, load-balancers, web servers, application servers, and databases, each step plays a vital role in delivering the Google search experience we all know and rely on.
+Understanding the underlying processes enriches our appreciation for the robust infrastructure and sophisticated technologies that power our interactions with websites.
+So, the next time you perform a search or browse a website, take a moment to recognize the intricate journey your request undertakes to bring the information to your fingertips.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode